 Very spicy.
 Very hot.
 That’s what jerk seasoning is all about.

-Allspice might take centre stage here, but the chilies are hardly cowering in the wings.
-Oh, no. Scotch bonnets are the traditional, real-deal chilies in Jamaican jerk chicken (or any type of jerk dishes), but similarly fiery habaneros do make a fine substitute.
+Allspice might take center stage here, but the chilies are hardly cowering in the wings.
+Oh, no. Scotch bonnets are the traditional chilies in any authentic Jamaican jerk chicken recipe (or any type of jerk dish), but similarly fiery habaneros do make a fine substitute.
 Here’s why.
 These are both seriously hot chilies, and, first and foremost, high heat is what you want from them in this seasoning.

 Differences in fruity sweetness — bonnets are fruitier — don’t matter so much when the chilies are performing alongside jerk’s other strongly flavored players.